This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 Instructions

-- Preheat oven to 425 degrees (400 convection roast).
-Toss the cubed sweet potato with a drizzle of olive oil.
+- Preheat oven to 425 degrees.
+Toss the cubed potato and sweet potato with a drizzle of olive oil.
 Season with salt and pepper.
-Roast until tender and browned on the edges - about 25 minutes.
+Roast until tender and browned on the edges – about 25 minutes.

-- When the corn, beans, and sweet potato are cooked and cooled, add to an appropriately sized salad bowl.
+- When the corn, beans, and potatoes are cooked and cooled, add to an appropriately sized salad bowl.

 - Add the tomatoes, onion, peppers, olives, and cheese.
 Toss with the dressing.